jpwahle/cs-insights-backend/README.md

 </p>

 ## Getting Started
+First, make sure you are running node v18.5.0 or higher, or you will not be able to query our [predictions endpoints](https://github.com/gipplab/NLP-Land-prediction-endpoint).

-After cloning the repository you need to change the directory.
+Next, clone the repository and change the directory.
 ```shell
 cd NLP-Land-backend
 ```
 Then we are providing two ways to set up this project.

-<details> <summary> Production </summary>
+<details> <summary><b>Production</b></summary>

 First, you need to create an `.env.production` file.
 You can copy the `.env.development` file, if you do not intent to change the default values: